awslabs/amazon-kinesis-video-streams-rtcp/README.md

 git submodule update --checkout --init --recursive test/CMock
 ```

-### Steps to build Unit Tests
+### Steps to Build and Run Unit Tests

 1. Go to the root directory of this repository.
-(Make sure that the CMock
+Make sure that the CMock
-   submodule is cloned as described in [Checkout CMock Submodule](#checkout-cmock-submodule)).
+   submodule is cloned as described in [Checkout CMock Submodule](#checkout-cmock-submodule).
 2. Run the following command to generate Makefiles:

     ```sh